Omkar38-hub/Is-your-birthdate-lucky/README.md

-# Is your birthday lucky
+# Is your birthdate lucky?
  A website which checks whether your birthday is lucky or not by calculating if sum of digits in your birthdate is divisible by your lukcy number

  # How to use: